owlchester/kanka/resources/docs/1.0/dice-rolls.md

 <a name="filters"></a>
 ## Filters

-The list of returned dice rolls can be filters.
+The list of returned dice rolls can be filtered.
 The available filters are available here: <a href="/en/helpers/api-filters?type=dice_roll" target="_blank">API filters</a>.

 <a name="dice-roll"></a>